Award for 3-D Human Tissue Models and Alveolar Macrophages to Assess Toxicity or Drug Efficacy in Respiratory Tract

-PETA Science Consortium International and Epithelix are pleased to announce the winner of the 2023 award for three-dimensional reconstructed human respiratory tissues from Epithelix.
-Epithelix’s human cell–based tissue models mimic different regions of the respiratory tract and can be used for testing cosmetics, pharmaceuticals, medical device extracts, industrial chemicals, pesticides, and household products.
+PETA Science Consortium International and Epithelix have awarded researchers three-dimensional reconstructed human respiratory tissues from Epithelix.
+The human cell–based tissue models by Epithelix mimic various regions of the respiratory tract and can be used for testing cosmetics, pharmaceuticals, medical device extracts, industrial chemicals, pesticides, and household products.

-Dr Suzanne Cloonan of Trinity College Dublin received a $15,000 (~€15,237) award redeemable for Epithelix tissues (MucilAir™, SmallAir™, or AlveolAir™) and/or primary human alveolar macrophages.
+Dr Suzanne Cloonan of Trinity College Dublin received a US$15,000 (~€15,237) award redeemable for Epithelix tissues (MucilAir, SmallAir, or AlveolAir) and/or primary human alveolar macrophages.
 She will use the tissues to test the effects of cigarette smoke and bacterial infection in the context of lung diseases.

 Kristine Nishida, from the Division of Pulmonary and Critical Care Medicine at Johns Hopkins School of Medicine, will expose the 3-D tissues to cigarette smoke to elucidate the mechanism underlying the progression of chronic obstructive pulmonary disease (COPD).
 She will also study tissues from human donors with COPD to gain a deeper understanding of the disease pathogenesis and how to reverse the effects.